Shane Biggs

 He was elevated from the rookie list to the senior list in July 2013, and made his AFL debut in the final round of the 2013 AFL season.
-Biggs played in the first two finals for the Swans' but was dropped for the qualifying final, before regaining his place for the semi and preliminary finals.
+Biggs was then dropped for the qualifying final, before regaining his place for the semi and preliminary finals.
 Biggs regained his senior spot with 3 rounds to spare until finals.
 He played in all 3 games but lost his spot for the qualifying final.

 Biggs announced his retirement at the end of the 2018 season.